4 Weird Coronavirus Symptoms You Might Not Know About

 It can also modify the capillary networks, very small blood vessels that supply blood to organs, including the ears, skin and nails.

 The symptoms we describe here are not unique to covid infection.
-That said, if you notice any of these symptoms, you should get tested for covid, especially if you’re in an area where the virus is circulating.
+That said, if you notice any of these symptoms, you should get tested for covid, especially if you are in an area where the virus is circulating.

-You may also want to contact your GP, especially if symptoms get worse or cause significant discomfort.
+You can also contact your GP, especially if symptoms get worse or cause significant discomfort.
 At the same time, rest assured that most of these symptoms are likely to improve over time.

 *Vassilios Vassilou is Professor of Cardiac Medicine, Ranu Baral is Visiting Research Fellow (FY2 Academic Foundation) and Vasiliki Tsampasian is SpR and NIHR Cardiology Academic Clinical Fellow at the University of East Anglia, UK.